RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 we pulled off a fucking Russia and banned VPNs if they don't have a license

 # the problem?
-the government is scared for us having free internet because freedom = unallocated info
+the government is scared for us having free internet because freedom = unallocated infoe

 and what happens when we lose our freedom? information can be obtained (for some fuckin reason)